Treatment for Aortic Stenosis

 A mechanical valve is fashioned from metal and synthetic materials.
 The most commonly used mechanical valve, St. Jude's valve (Figure 2), consists of two semicircular discs that open with each contraction of the left ventricle and close when the ventricle relaxes.

 The advantage of a mechanical valve is that it is quite durable, often lasting more than 20 years.
 The disadvantage is that there is a small risk for a blood clot to form on the valve.
 This blood clot can break off, travel to the brain, and cause stroke.
-To prevent this complication, patients who receive mechanical heart valves are treated with warfarin (Coumadin®), a blood thinner that decreases the risk for blood clot formation.
+To prevent this complication, patients who receive mechanical heart valves are treated with warfarin (Coumadin), a blood thinner that decreases the risk for blood clot formation.

 A homograft valve is an aortic valve that has been taken from a human organ donor.
 These valves are not associated with a significant risk for blood clot formation and, thus, do not require blood thinner therapy.
 No long-term follow-up data are yet available regarding the durability of these valves.

-Complications include bleeding, infection, kidney failure, stroke, heart attack, and death.
+Possible complications include bleeding, infection, kidney failure, stroke, heart attack, and death.